The Legacy Code Challenge

 Unit tests—tests that confirm the functionality of individual units of code—are a small but critical part of the software development lifecycle.
 These fast, lightweight tests make it possible to track the connections between units of code so developers can write and refactor with confidence.
 When an organization has an automated suite of unit tests that covers all existing code, any new code a developer adds is immediately checked against the entire codebase, and the developer is alerted if their modifications cause any issues or breaking changes in the code’s behavior.

-Achieving high code coverage—the percent of a codebase covered by unit tests—has been a longstanding challenge for Goldman Sachs and other banks with significant legacy software, most of which incorporate code that was written before unit testing became an established practice.
+High code coverage has been a longstanding challenge for Goldman Sachs and other banks with significant legacy software, most of which incorporate code that was written before unit testing became an established practice.
 Editing or adding to poorly documented legacy code without unit tests can result in unexpected bugs and headaches, but writing the required quantity of new unit tests is time- and labor-intensive.
 As a result, meeting unit testing goals and new feature development goals simultaneously can be an uphill battle.

 In the 2018 book Accelerate: Building and Scaling High Performing Technology Organizations, authors Nicole Forsgren, Jez Humble and Gene Kim found a relationship with high software delivery performance and the use of automated testing, and Goldman Sachs has been automating the execution of their unit tests for years.
 Until recently, however, the technology did not exist for automating the writing of unit tests themselves, leaving organizations with only the option of using the manual efforts of internal or external development teams.